Yakov Shakhovskoy

 Prince Yakov Shakhovskoy was born in the family of Prince Pyotr Ivanovich Shakhovskoy, who died when Yakov was several months old.
 His mother remarried twice, but the names of her husbands are unknown.
 From the age of 9 years Yakov was brought up by his uncle, Prince Aleksey Shakhovskoy, who was at this time a guard officer.
-He started his military service in 1720 as a soldier of Leib-Guard Semyonovsky Regiment.
+He started his military service in 1720 as a soldier of the Leib-Guard Semyonovsky Regiment.
 In 1725 he became a first lieutenant and in the reign of Peter II was promoted to captain.
 In 1730 he was transferred to the Сavalry guards.

 In the middle of 1730s Yakov Shakhovsky served under his uncle, who governed Malorossia from December 1731, and on his behalf often personally reported to Empress Anna Ioanovna and Duke Biron on the Ukrainian affairs.